How to Make a Black Russian Cocktail

 The original Black Russian is a simple two-ingredient cocktail.
 It features two parts vodka to one part coffee liqueur, mixed and served over ice.

 While these specifications make a serviceable drink, a few dashes of orange bitters can help balance the liqueur’s sweetness and add a dimension of citrus to lift the cocktail’s core components.
 Similarly, while early recipes featured no garnish, later iterations called for a cocktail cherry, though this can add to the already noticeable sugary profile of the drink.
-A flamed orange peel is a good alternative to add a hint of smoky depth on the nose, and helps create a complementary structure similar to a classic Old Fashioned.
+A flamed orange peel is a good alternative to add a hint of smoky depth on the nose and helps create a complementary structure similar to a classic Old Fashioned.

-Almost any unflavored vodka will work in a Black Russian, as the spirit it known for its ability to adapt to nearly any flavor profile it’s combined with.
+Almost any unflavored vodka will work in a Black Russian, as the spirit is known for its ability to adapt to nearly any flavor profile it’s combined with.
 If you wish to tailor your cocktail beyond the bounds of the original, you may be best off experimenting with various coffee liqueur options.

 Ingredients